V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 - <a href="https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/LDAP%20Injection">Payload All The Things - LDAP Injection</a>

-After reading those documentation, i started to look if LDAP Injection was possible, for this i removed the "technician" value, and replaced it with a `*` for wildcard.
+After reading these documentations, i started to look if an `LDAP Injection` was possible, for this i removed the `technician` value, and replaced it with a `*` (star character) which is used as wildcard in LDAP.

 <p align="center">
 	<img src="assets/img/5-LDAP_Injection_test.png">
 </p>

 It work!
-It retrieved the value "technician" using wildcard!
+It retrieved the value `technician` using wildcard!

 Time to exploit this.